 There’s nothing worse than a beard that’s been left wandering, looking more and more unkempt as the days pass by.

-What I’ve done is listed the qualities you should look for in a beard trimmer for short beards, and then reviewed the best ones that meet these criteria.
-It’s condensed all the research you’d otherwise have had to do, in a simple and digestible way.
+What I’ve done is listed the qualities you should look for in a beard trimmer for short beards, and then reviewed the ones that meet these criteria.

 Factors to consider when buying a trimmer for short beards